masonelmore/esi/docs/UniverseApi.md

 > []GetUniverseBloodlines200Ok GetUniverseBloodlines(ctx, optional)
 Get bloodlines

-Get a list of bloodlines  --- Alternate route: `/dev/universe/bloodlines/`  Alternate route: `/legacy/universe/bloodlines/`  Alternate route: `/v1/universe/bloodlines/`  --- This route expires daily at 11:05
+Get a list of bloodlines  ---  This route expires daily at 11:05

 ### Required Parameters